It can be hard to admit that your beloved companion is entering his senior years. The idea that he won’t be around forever can be painful to consider.

 Don’t cut your dog’s food overnight though.
 Instead, weigh your dog to track whether he’s eating too much, too little, or just the right amount.
 Then, gradually reduce the amount to help him stay at a healthy weight.

 Be aware of changes to your dog’s appetite too.
-If he starts to become picky about
+If he starts to become picky about food, or doesn’t seem interested in eating, this could signal a health problem.

 4. Maintain A Consistent (But Reduced) Exercise Schedule

-Dogs need regular exercise to maintain healthy joints, muscles
+Dogs need regular exercise to maintain healthy joints, muscles and weight.
+Daily walks also provide mental stimulation that prevents boredom and reduces anxiety.

 Look for other warning signs that your dog is struggling.
 Excessive panting, drooling or coughing can all be signs of exhaustion.
 If you’re not sure whether a walk is too long, be overcautious and take him home.